p-lange/Clockworld/Rules/INJURIES.md

 If you have a First Aid kit, you may High Roll this Check.

+## Recovering from Injuries
+[Where do you talk about treating injuries? - DW]
+The Difficulty of the Rank Check to treat Injuries increases the more severe the Injuries are.
+Using a Medicine Kit reduces the Difficulty by (1).
+Medical Rest can be accomplished by spending your Rest in the care of a physician or healer, and significantly expedites the recovery process.
+Spending all of your time, not just your sleeping hours, in Medical Rest counts as (2) nights of Rest for the purposes of recovery from Injuries.

+## Armor and Resistance
+Some Targets will be armored or more durable than normal, which makes them Resistant to some types of Injury.
+Generally, Armor will specify what parts of a character's body are protected and against what types of weapons.
+For example, a metal shield is Resistant to sharp weapons, while a padded helmet might be Resistant to blunt weapons.

+If a Target is Resistant to the type of Injury your character would receive, reduce its severity by one grade.
+Critical Injuries become Serious, Serious become Mild, and Mild are negated.

 ## Falling
-When you take a tumble from great heights, you can suffer Injuries.
-You automatically suffer an Injury of a specified amount, depending on how far you fell.
+When your character falls from a great height, they can suffer Injuries.
+Your character automatically suffers an Injury of a specified amount, depending on how far they fell.
 It is assigned to a random part of your body.

-If you fall:
+If your character falls:
 10ft - Mild injury
 20ft - Serious injury
 30ft - Critical injury
 40 ft - Death

-If you drop intentionally:
+If your character drops intentionally:
 20ft - Mild injury
 30ft - Serious injury
 40ft - Critical injury
 50ft - Death

-The Injury can maim, or even kill, just as if you suffered an Injury from an Attack.
+The Injury can maim, or even kill, just as if your character suffered an Injury from an Attack.
 Assign the Injury to a random location on your body.
-Roll a d4: a (1) means you landed on your head, which is Vulnerable.
-A (2) means you landed on an arm, a (3) on a leg (both Brim).
-Finally, a (4) means you landed square on your torso (Bulk).
+Roll a d4: a (1) means youur character landed on thier head, which is Vulnerable.
+A (2) means your character landed on an arm, a (3) on a leg (both Brim).
+Finally, a (4) means your character landed square on thier torso (Bulk).

 The circumstances of the fall could increase or decrease its deadliness.
 Falling onto soft snow would reduce the deadliness, while falling onto jagged rocks would increase it.
+[What does this mean rules-wise? - Daniel]

 ### Random Injuries
 If you ever need to determine a truly randomized Injury, the below chart can be of use.
 Roll a d12 and consult the chart below.